appcircleio/appcircle-testing-distribution-githubaction/README.md

 Utilize environment variables seamlessly by substituting the parameters with `${{ envs.VARIABLE_NAME }}` in your task inputs.
 The extension automatically retrieves values from the specified environment variables within your pipeline.

+**Ensure that this action is added after build steps have been completed.**

+**If multiple workflows start simultaneously, the order in which versions are shared in the Testing Distribution is determined by the execution order of the publish step.
+The version that completes its build and triggers the publish plugin first will be shared first, followed by the others in sequence.**

 Efficiently distribute test binaries or beta versions using Appcircle, featuring seamless IPA and APK distribution capabilities.
 Streamline your testing process